hwayne/alloydocs/language/signatures.rst

 ---------

 The body of a signature is a list of **relations**, which show how the signatures are connected to each other.
+A relation in the body of a signature is also called a **field**.

+.. todo:: Rename use consistent "field" terminology here

 Relations are separated by a comma.
 The list can also start and end with a comma.
-Standard convention is to prefix every relation with a comma.
+Relations do not have to be on separate lines, as long as they are separated by commas.

 Relations *can* refer to the same signature.
 This is valid:

 .. code:: alloy

    sig Node {
-     , edge: set Node
+     , edges: set Node
    }

+.. todo:: Change image to use the new 'edges' instead of 'edge'

 .. image:: img/self-relation.png

-Alloy can generate models where a relation points to the same atom.
+Alloy can generate models where a relation points from an atom to itself, aka a "self-loop".
 For this reason we often want to add contraints to our model, such as :ref:`facts` or :ref:`predicates`.